 This site contains no information about the edibility or toxicity of mushrooms.

 cylindrical, solid, firm.
 Surface cottony above the poorly developed ring, fibrillose to scaly below.
 The colour is whitish to yellowish under reddish-brown to brownish or yellowish-brown scales that may be scattered or densely packed.
 Spore print

 on the Mushroom Expert Web site.

 Many mushrooms are poisonous and some are lethally poisonous.
-It can be very hard to distinguish between an edible and a poisonous mushroom.
-We recommend, because of this, that you don't eat wild mushrooms at all, and this site does not contain any information about the edibility or toxicity of the mushrooms listed here.
+It can be very difficult to distinguish between an edible and a poisonous mushroom.
+Because of that, we recommend that you never eat wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.

 Although efforts have been made to ensure accuracy on this website, the information may contain errors and omissions.
-Therefore, the information presented here is for informational purposes only and should not be relied upon and be used as any basis for eating any plants or mushrooms.
+Therefore, the information presented here is for informational purposes only and should not be relied upon as any basis for consuming any plants or mushrooms.

 Links to external websites that provide information about mushrooms are included for reference purposes only.
 We do not endorse, or assume responsibility for the information, content, or recommendations provided on these external sites.